Texas Cooking Logo

 • 5-ounce can of chopped mushrooms, drained

-• fresh parsley, coarsely chopped
+• 1/2 cup fresh parsley, coarsely chopped (flat-leaf parsley is preferred)

 • 2 tablespoons butter

-• 8 large sheets aluminum foil, buttered on one side
+• 8 large sheets aluminum foil, buttered on one side or sprayed with butter-flavored cooking spray

-Peel the onions and take a thin, flat cut off the top.
-Scoop out the pulp with a teaspoon or melon baller.
-Don't remove too much; leave the sides firm.
-Chop the pulp and reserve.
 Pour the milk into a bowl and soak the bread a few seconds, squeeze out the excess milk from the bread.
-In another bowl (or remove the milk from the first), mix the bread, one tablespoon chopped onion, chopped ham, mushrooms, egg and a fair amount of parsley.
-Mix well and divide into the scooped out onions.
+(Discard the milk or give it to the cat.)
+Mix together the moistened bread, the reserved two tablespoons of chopped onion, chopped ham, mushrooms, egg and chopped parsley.
+Mix well and divide mixture evenly among the scooped-out onion shells.
 Dot each onion with one teaspoon butter.
 Place each onion on a sheet of the buttered foil and carefully wrap, sealing the folds.
-Set the packages on a hot grill for about 20 minutes, turning several times to insure even cooking.
-Test for doneness, and cook a little longer if needed.

 Zucchini with White and Wild Rice